zhang699/ShakeMusicBar/README.md

 mBarView.stopToHeight(5.0f); //5 pixel height from the base.
 ```

-change `barVelocity`, `barColor` `barCount` property dynamically.
+Change `barVelocity`, `barColor` `barCount` property dynamically.
 ```java
 mBarView.setVelocity(5); // In pixels
 mBarView.changeColor(0xffff0000); // set background color of bar to red mBarView.changeBarCount(3); // change number of bars reside in the barview to 3
 ```

-you also can specifiy drawable as bar's background.
+You also can specifiy drawable as bar's background.
 ```java
 mBarView.changeDrawable(R.drawable.rectangle_background);
 ```